B. J. Thomas: 1980s–2010s

 Thomas also wrote two books, including the autobiography Home Where I Belong and starred in the movies Jory and Jake's Corner.
 Several commercial jingles including ones for Coca-Cola, Pepsi and Bell Telephone, have featured him singing and his music.
 On December 31, 2011, Thomas was the featured halftime performer at the 2011 Hyundai Sun Bowl in El Paso, Texas.
 On April 2, 2013, he released The Living Room Sessions, an album with acoustic arrangements of well-known hits.
 It featured guest appearances with established and emerging vocalists, accompanying Thomas on seven of the album's twelve tracks.

 On December 3, 2013, the National Academy of Recording Arts and Sciences announced that the 1969 single "Raindrops Keep Fallin' on My Head" by Thomas would be inducted into the 2014 Grammy Hall of Fame.

 Personal life and death

 Thomas married singer-songwriter Gloria Richardson in December 1968.
-They had three daughters: Paige (born in 1970), Nora (adopted from Seoul, Korea in 1978), and Erin (born in 1979).
+They had three daughters: Paige (born in 1970), Nora (adopted from Seoul, South Korea in 1978), and Erin (born in 1979).

-Shortly after his career began, Thomas became dependent on drugs and alcohol, which led to his marriage nearly ending.
+Shortly after his career began, Thomas became dependent on drugs and alcohol, which led to bankruptcy and his marriage nearly ending.
 On January 28, 1976, he became a Christian less than a month after Gloria did.
 Most press sources indicated that Thomas had been sober since he and Gloria reconciled in 1976.

-On March 23, 2021, Thomas announced on his official Facebook page that he had stage IV lung cancer and was being treated in Texas.
-He died on May 29 at his home in Arlington, Texas, at the age of 78.
+On March 23, 2021, Thomas announced via his official Facebook page that he was diagnosed with stage IV lung cancer and was being treated in Texas.
+He died two months later, on May 29, at his home in Arlington, Texas, at the age of 78.